 I became interested in the subject of women's football during my research into football on Tyneside during the Great War, when I first encountered the Munitionette teams.
 This prompted me to look into the earliest accounts of the game in England.
 I soon discovered that apart from the excellent book by David Williamson1, very little information was available, and an internet search simply returned many rehashed versions of the same, in some cases inaccurate, material.
 Upon consulting contemporary sources I discovered that considerably more information did exist, and decided to publish the results of my researches on this site for anyone who might be interested in a more detailed account.

-I am grateful to William Cawley for details of the match played at Leek on 25th October 1895, and to Steve Peart for details and photographs of the match played at High Wycombe on 11th November 1895.
+I am grateful to William Cawley for details of the match played at Leek on 25th October 1895, to Steve Peart for details and photographs of the match played at High Wycombe on 11th November 1895, and to Helge Faller, Stuart Gibbs and Hugh Ross for additional details relating to several matches .

 "There was an astonishing sight in the neighbourhood of the Nightingale Lane Ground, Crouch End, on Saturday afternoon.
 Crouch End itself rubbed its eyes and pinched its arms.
 The intelligent foreigner might have been excused for imagining some State function was taking place - a Drawing-Room, for example.
 All through the afternoon train-loads of excited people journeyed over from all parts, and the respectable array of carriages, cabs, and other vehicles marked a record in the history of Football.
 Yet all that this huge throng of ten thousand had gathered to see was the opening match of the British Ladies' Football Club."